1674-1675 – Father Marquette, a French missionary, travels through the Trail Creek region, preaching to the Potawatomi Indians.

 1997 – Long Beach Elementary School and Eastport Elementary School are closed.

-1999 – Marquette Blazers win the first of nine state volleyball championships in eleven years.
+1999 – The Marquette Blazers win the first of nine state volleyball championships in eleven years.
+They repeat their state championship wins in 2000 and 2001.
 Between 1999-2009, the Blazers played in every championship match.

 1998 – The last year the Miss Indiana Scholarship Pageant was held in Michigan City.

 2001 – The September 11th terrorist attacks lead to an outpouring of local donations and charitable efforts.

 2001 – LaPorte County Hazmat receives 45 reports of suspicious white substances after the national anthrax scare.
 All were benign.

 2001 – Bethlehem Steel files bankruptcy.

 2002 – Franklin St. is repaved and remodeled.

 2003 – Bethlehem Steel is taken over by the International Steel Group, keeping the mill operating.